digitalfrost/bleach-calculator/README.md

 given the other three characteristics of the bleach solution.

-Original concentration is in ???&degree Chloro???
-Final concentration is in mg/litres
+Original concentration is in ???  --> Grams of chloride per litres Final concentration is in g / litres

 ### Install